Author and Submission Instructions

-You may upload an early version of your paper well before the deadline.
-Replacing an earlier version is allowed and does not take long, so please upload early and often.
-In particular, please upload supplementary material early to avoid server congestion near the deadline.
+You can upload an early version of your paper well before the deadline.
+If you start registering your paper only a few minutes before the deadline, you may not have enough time to fill in all the forms.
+Replacing an earlier version later is allowed, and does not take long, so "upload early and often."

-All NIPS submissions must be made via the electronic submissions system.
-The submission server will open about two weeks before the submission deadline.
-If you are a reviewer as well as an author, please use the same email address to login to the CMT system for both roles.
-If your paper is submitted by a co-author, tell them which of your email addresses to use (i.e., the same as the one that you are using as a reviewer).
+The NIPS evaluation criteria form the basis for acceptance decisions.
+If your paper is accepted, there will be an opportunity to revise accepted manuscripts before the meeting.
+There will also be a brief period after the meeting in which small changes such as additional references are still allowed.
+If you are a reviewer as well as an author, please use the same email address to login to the CMT system.
+If your paper is registered by your co-author, tell them which of your email addresses to use (the same as the one you are using as a reviewer).

-Do not include any author names or affiliations in the paper.
+Do not include any author name or affiliation in the title.

 Do not include any acknowledgments.